 Download this information leaflet on Feeding for more detailed information on feeding, making a feeding station, and danger foods for hedgehogs.

-Mating season for hedgehogs is usually around mid-April through to June.
+Mating season for hedgehogs can be anytime from mid-April through to June.
 It will be easy to tell if mating is happening as you will hear lots of noisy huffing and puffing in the garden as the male circles the female for attention!

 It is absolutely essential not to disturb a hedgehog nest – please always check carefully before mowing, strimming, or moving things around in the garden.
-If a nest is disturbed, Mum may desert the nest and her little ones, so their chances of survival become virtually zero.
+If a nest is disturbed, Mum may leave and not return, so the chances of hoglets surviving without here is virtually zero.

 Download this information leaflet for more details.

 There are many rescue centres across the UK who take in and help sick or injured hedgehogs or hoglets.
 All are run on a voluntary basis, so please be patient if you have difficulty getting through to one on the phone.
 They do amazing work but rely 100% on donations.
 I have raised hundreds of pounds for my nearest one in Torfaen and I know that every penny goes towards equipment, food, and medicines needed to help the hedgehogs in their care.